mucyochris47/alx-zero_day/README.md

-This is the firt directory for git in the zero alx project
+My firt readme
+This line was updated from git hub